Reviewing Hospitals for Disclosure and Apology

-Using Sorry Works! to review hospitals and nursing homes will not only give you peace of mind with your donations, it will also spur more healthcare organizations to formally implement disclosure programs.
+Using Sorry Works! to review hospitals and nursing homes seeking grants will not only give you peace of mind with your donations, it will also spur more healthcare organizations to formally implement disclosure programs.
 This is a win-win for everyone, especially patients and families!

 Sorry Works! will review the disclosure programs of healthcare organizations seeking financial assistance from your foundation.
 Sorry Works! will begin by assessing the disclosure policy of the organization, disclosure materials, and other content, then interview key personnel, including the CEO, CMO, CNO, General Counsel, and Chief Risk Officer.
 We will also speak with front-line clinicians and patients and families who have experienced the disclosure protocol of a given hospital or nursing home.
 Sorry Works! will report back to you with a written report and recommendations.